-With many people to look after, government officials controlling fishing activities in Lake Victoria find it hard to keep an eye on each boat.
-Fishermen have taken advantage of this to engage in bad practices, which affect the lake ecosystem.
+Because of an increasing number of fishermen, government officials say it is hard keeping an eye on each boat.
+Fishermen have taken advantage of this to engage in practices that harm the lake ecosystem.

 To reduce the pressure on the resources in the lake, the Ministry of Agriculture and Fisheries now encourages fish ponds.

-In September last year, the State launched the Aquaculture Business Development Programme (ABDP) meant to increase fish production in counties that have the potential to supply large quantities.
+In September last year, the State launched the Aquaculture Business Development Programme to increase fish production in the country.

-The Sh15 billion International Fund for Agriculture Development (IFAD) funded project proposed methods that were to maintain supply through fish ponds.
-Farmers were to be supplied with inputs.
+The Sh15 billion International Fund for Agriculture Development-funded project proposed methods to maintain supply through fish ponds.
+Farmers would be supplied with inputs.

 Those who embraced the initiative are laughing their way to the bank today after their production increased by more than 35 per cent during the harvest season in August.